Andr\'e-Oort for a Nonholomorphic Modular Function: Andr e-Oort for Chi-Star

 Define a set $Z\suq\mathbb{D}$ by

-Then $Z$ is definable, and by \ref{thrm:AxLChiStarAndJ} it cannot contain an arc of a real algebraic curve.
-So $Z^\text{alg}$ is empty.
+Then $Z$ is definable.
+If it contains an arc of a real algebraic curve, then by \ref{thrm:AxLChiStarAndJ} it must be all of $\uh$, which is impossible since $j$ and $\chi^*$ are algebraically independent.
+Hence $Z^\text{alg}$ is empty.
 We will show that $Z\setminus Z^\text{alg}=Z$ contains `many' (ie. a positive power of $T$) quadratic points of a given height $T$, contradicting the Pila-Wilkie theorem.

 Since $C$ contains infinitely many special points, we have infinitely many distinct quadratic points $\tau\in\mathbb{D}$ with $(j(\tau),\chi^*(\tau))\in C$.
 In particular, we can find such a $\tau$ with arbitrarily large discriminant $D$.
 Hence by \ref{cor:StrongGaloisOrbits}, there are $\gg D^\delta$ quadratic points $\tau'\in\mathbb{D}$, of height at most $cD$, such that $(j(\tau'),\chi^*(\tau'))$ is a Galois conjugate of $(j(\tau),\chi^*(\tau))$ over $K$.